The repair and regrinding of press brake tooling is an essential process for sheet metal processing plants to fix worn molds in the later stages.

 The best solution to address the wear caused by local bending is to process multiple workpieces at the same time, which can distribute the pressure on the bending machine and prevent damage to the die caused by pressure concentration.

-There are various methods for mold grinding, with the most common method being to place the mold on a special fixture and then use a precision grinder for processing.
-This is particularly true for arc molds (R molds) and forming molds, which require the use of high-precision grinding wheels and mold repair tools.
+Various methods exist for grinding bending machine molds, with the most prevalent approach involving mounting the mold on a specialized fixture and utilizing a precision surface grinder.
+This technique is particularly crucial for arc molds (R-type) and forming dies, which demand high-precision grinding wheels and specialized mold repair tools.

 In conclusion, proper regrinding of press brake machine dies is an important process for sheet metal fabrication enterprises.
 Improving the accuracy and lifespan of the dies is another way to boost the benefits of the enterprise.